 Kyra Gracie Biography

 Kyra Gracie was born on the 29th of May, 1985 in Rio de Janeiro– Brazil.
 She is the granddaughter of Robson Gracie, who is the second son of BJJ founder Carlos Gracie (senior).
-Kyra was raised in the same house as her 3 uncles, BJJ black belts, Ralph, Ryan and Renzo Gracie and as a result, she started practicing jiu jitsu when she was a toddler in a fun and light-hearted manner.
+Kyra was raised in the same house as her 3 uncles, BJJ black belts, Ralph, Ryan, and Renzo Gracie and as a result, she started practicing jiu jitsu when she was a toddler in a fun and light-hearted manner.
 As she grew up to her pre-teens, she intentionally changed her approach to BJJ and started taking regular classes (around the age of 11).

 Her competition days began when she reached her yellow belt, this drive for competition was fully supported by her family, yet as she reached her blue belt in her teens, some of the conservative views of her family came to light.
-Jiu jitsu was seen as a rough sport and the men in the family (including her uncles) tried to persuade her off the game.
-She brushed away the family’s advice and continued dedicating her life to jiu jitsu, proving in the process she was a hard nosed Gracie family member (much like her ancestors).
+Jiu-jitsu was seen as a rough sport and the men in the family (including her uncles) tried to persuade her off the game.
+She brushed away the family’s advice and continued dedicating her life to jiu-jitsu, proving in the process she was a hard-nosed Gracie family member (much like her ancestors).

 Kyra Gracie trained extensively with Alexandre Soca, but in 2005 she moved her training to the Gracie Barra‘s headquarters to be closer to another one of her uncles, Carlos Gracie Junior, the man who awarded Kyra her black belt when she was 21 years old.
 Kyra Gracie also enrolled in the University to study law, a degree she left after the first year to dedicate herself full time to competing and teaching jiu-jitsu.

-In 2009 she decided to pick up boxing classes with the famous boxing coach Claudio Coelho in Brazil, hinting a possible venture in the MMA world.
+In 2009 she decided to pick up boxing classes with the famous boxing coach Claudio Coelho in Brazil, hinting at a possible venture in the MMA world.
 She also trained hard on her judo skills with Brazilian Olympic judo team member, Leonardo Leite.

 Due to her looks, her personality, and her competitive record, Kyra Gracie became one of the most well-known athletes in jiu-jitsu, something the Brazilian media quickly recognized.
-Kyra had guest appearances in many of prime time TV shows, including the famous Programa do Jo (something similar in format and recognition to the Tonight Show in the USA).
+Kyra had guest appearances in many prime-time TV shows, including the famous Programa do Jo (something similar in format and recognition to the Tonight Show in the USA).
 Her fame reached such standards that she was offered acting work.